top of page

 The Vergrowth approach uses a passive system having no moving parts, requiring no power and having stability and consistency because the water transfer is by wicking action from a reservoir above the top surface of the growth medium for automatic watering of houseplants.
 The picture on the upper left shows a closeup of a hydrator with wicks installed and a globe inserted.
 What can't be seen is the extension from the bottom of the hydrator into the planting medium to stabilize the hydrator and reservoir.
 When used with a watering globe, it provides a reliable, convenient and cost effective solution to the problem of automatic watering of houseplants.

 In addition to the watering globe, other types of reservoirs can be used with the hydrators.
 These can have different designs (which can enhance the aesthetics of your plants) or larger capacities (to provide longer unattended watering).
+For a larger capacity reservoir, a re-purposed wine or other long neck bottle.
+This reservoir will fit into the Large Hydrator, shown on the Shop page.
 The reservoir is easily removed without removing the hydrator.
 The wicks are unobtrusive and mostly hidden.
 Using this system for automatic watering of house plants allows quick conversion of your house plants to an attractive conversation piece.
 The picture on the lower left shows an Anthurium with a different reservoir in place and the one on the lower right shows it with the reservoir removed.

 For more information about the product, their advantages use, or to order, click the following links: Home, Operation, Succulents, Shop, Hydrator Product Page, Contact, FAQ, Installation, Terns and Conditions, Support.